About Canadian historical weather radar

 Electromagnetic Interference

-• The historical ECCC radar network is heterogeneous.
-A frequency range of 5.6 - 5.65 GHz is used for C-band radars and 2.7 - 2.9 GHz for S-band radars.
+The historical Environment and Climate Change Canada radar network is heterogeneous.
+A frequency range of 2.7 - 2.9 GHz is used for S-band radars.
 ECCC operates each weather radar at a specific frequency band specified by Innovation, Science and Economic Development Canada (ISEDC).
 Sometimes external sources, either at the same frequency or combined to be the same frequency, can be detected in our radar systems.
 Once these interference issues are detected, ISEDC is notified to find the source, which can be challenging.
 In moderate to severe weather, weather signals generally overshadow these interference signals, and using the information from the dual polarization technology that ECCC is deploying can help resolve some of these problems in lighter precipitation.

 Date modified: